 Things are changing, renters.
 It’s finally time to bid farewell to coughing up extortionate fees when you rent a new home, and you can even forget having to find a ridiculous security deposit in advance too. #winning

-Because from 1st June 2019 in England, most of the fees you currently pay to rent a property are being scrapped.
-And better still – the amount of deposit you’ll have to find will be capped.
+Because from 1st June 2019 in England and Wales, most of the fees you currently pay to rent a property are being scrapped.

 Confused?
 Read on.
 We’ve broken down the new laws, so you know exactly what you’ll still be expected to pay, and what you shouldn’t anymore.